tudoroancea/cube-timer/ideas.md

   Label on the left

 [x] Add new metadata (time stamp, scramble)
-[ ]=> add preferences for which metada to display
+[ ]=> add preferences for which metadata to display

 [x] Delete times by selecting a line or more in the TimesList and right-clicking on one of them.There will be a warning dialog to confirm you want to proceed.

-[ ] Add commentary metadata.
+[x] Add commentary metadata.
 You can modify them by right clicking on one.

 [ ] Starting/Stoping timer with click